mobapedia/sploop-src/sources/README.md

  - in order from oldest to newest
- - SOURCE KEY is the number fed into token.sploop.io; it was intended to be a source checksum but was never implemented
+ - EXTERNAL_CHECKSUM is the number fed into token.sploop.io; it was intended to be a source checksum/integrity check but was never implemented
  - the calculation is just EXTERNAL.toString().length (using the obfuscated EXTERNAL) and is simplified to the known value in non-raw sources
  - it is calculated in the source code here:<br>
 if (typeof EXTERNAL == "function") {<br>